EWG Sunscreen Guide: Environmental Working Group Sunscreen Explained

 A day of family fun in the sun doesn’t mean you throw safety out the window, even when your kids are making a break to get out the door!
 You know that sunscreen application is essential to sun safety, but the EWG Sunscreen Guide takes things a step further.

-What Is The EWG?
+What Is EWG?

-The Environmental Working Group is a research- and education-driven non-profit that exists for the health of your family and the environment.
+EWG stands for "Environmental Working Group" which is a research- and education-driven non-profit that exists for the health of your family and the environment.
 In what way?

 Armed with information about the safety of ingredients and what standards are used for the factories and farms that produce products, you can make informed decisions about what your family uses.